melinda-sw/cpp-starter-template/README.md

 Enable toolchain security hardening compiler options, by adding an additional profile to the `conan install` command, together with `--build=*` to recompile dependencies with hardening enabled.
 Also enable CMAKE\_POSITION\_INDEPENDENT\_CODE variable during CMake configure.
-The hardening options should only be used with `Release` build type.
+Toolchain hardening options should only be used with `Release` or `RelWithDebInfo` build types.
 This option is disabled by default.
 ```
-conan install . --profile=conan/clang-20-libstdcxx-amd64-linux --profile=conan/opt/clang-amd64-linux-hardening --build=* --settings build_type=Release
+conan install . --profile=conan/clang-20-libstdcxx-amd64-linux --profile=conan/opt/clang-amd64-linux-hardening --profile=conan/opt/gnulike-libstdcxx-hardening --build=* --settings build_type=Release
 cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON --preset release
 ```
 Predefined toolchain hardening profiles are located in `conan/opt`: